PyCQA/flake8-pyi/README.rst

   syntax wherever possible.
 (In situations where this is not possible, such as if a field is a Python keyword or an invalid identifier, this error will not be raised.)
-* Y032: Unless the object is used elswhere in the same file as an annotation, a module-level attribute should not have a default value.
+* Y032: Unless the object is used elsewhere in the same file, a module-level attribute should not have a default value.

 Many error codes enforce modern conventions, and some cannot yet be used in